-In order to facilitate all of the different ways that advising and other student success teams meet with students and organize their offices, we are introducing the concept of services.
-A service represents a group of advisors that can meet with students based on their location, the type of advising their offering, or any combination thereof.
+To support the varied ways that advising and other student success teams meet with students and organize their offices, Civitas Advising lets you define your own services.
+A service represents a group of advisors that can meet with students based on:

 What are services for?

-Services are primarily intended to operate how queues appear in the forthcoming Kiosk feature.
-When launching the Kiosk, the Queue Manager selects which Location that Kiosk is being launched for.
-When signing into the Kiosk, students first select which service they’re there for, then select an advisor’s queue to join.
+Services primarily control how walk-in queues appear on the kiosk.
+When launching a kiosk, the Queue Manager selects which Location that kiosk is being launched for.
+When signing into a kiosk, students first select which service they’re there for, and then they join an available queue.

 How are services configured?

-On the services configuration tab, you can see all of the services configured for each SSU, including details about those Services, such as their location, the number of staff members assigned to the service, and whether the service is enabled.
+The Services configuration tab lists all of the services configured, grouped by SSU.
+Details include their location, the number of staff members assigned to the service, and whether the service is enabled.
 From this list, you can enable and disable specific services.

 Creating a New Service